uuk0/PyCodeCompiler/internals.md

-Users should use ideally the ```__slots__``` attribute to declare what attributes they will use, otherwise we need to keep a special table for dynamic attributes, holding besides the value also the type information and name of the attribute.
+Users should use ideally the ```__slots__``` attribute to declare what attributes they will use, otherwise we need to keep a special table for dynamic attributes, holding besides the value also the type information and name of the attribute (-> HashMap implementation!).

 Classes are getting transformed where possible to structs.
 Inner classes get a generic struct and are container-ed so everybody knows